Salad lovers are not afraid to chop

 3. Veggie chips?
 Chop a selection of veggies into "chips".
 Try capsicum, celery, carrot and cucumber to share around with friends.
 Serve with home-made hummus or your favourite dip.

-4. Have you seen this video on ‘how to cut a watermelon’ making its way around Facebook and the web?
-It shows a simple approach to chopping a watermelon into sticks, perfect for sharing.
+4. Watermelon treats.
+Have you seen this video on ‘how to cut a watermelon’ making its way around Facebook and the web?
+It's a simple approach to chopping a watermelon ready to share and enjoy.

 By mastering your chopping skills, serving fresh ingredients becomes effortless and exciting.